 The assignment of grades normally falls under the discretion of the instructor and is a matter of his or her academic freedom.
-If a student believes a grade has been incorrectly computed or recorded, he or she should inform the instructor who reported the grade via e-mail or written correspondence within thirty days of the end of the semester.
+If a student believes a grade has been incorrectly computed or recorded, he or she should inform the instructor who reported the grade via e-mail or written correspondence within thirty days of the end of the term.
 The instructor must authorize any change to the grade issued for a course.
 All corrections are processed within ten weeks of the end of the term, after which all grades are considered final and no longer open to revision for any reason.

 If a student believes a grade is unfair, he or she should bring the complaint to the instructor.
-If the matter is not resolved, the student may appeal to the Program Chair for that course.
-If the complaint is against the

-Program Chair, the complaint may be sent directly to the Provost.
+If the matter is not resolved, The King's College NYC students may appeal to the Program Chair for that course.
+If the complaint is against the Program Chair, the complaint may be sent directly to the Provost.
 The Program Chair may deny the appeal outright or forward it to the Academic Affairs Committee.
 The Committee advises the Program Chair, who makes the final decision and informs the student.
 The Program Chair's decision cannot be appealed.
+King's Online students may appeal to the Online Student Success Committee, which will make a recommendation to the Associate Provost, who makes the final decision and informs the student.
+The Associate Provost's decision cannot be appealed.